Search

 You can use transfers to satisfy RMDs

-Transferring retirement account assets to a taxable account qualifies as a distribution, so you'll have to pay tax on the amount you move to a different broker.
-For instance, if you're in the 24% tax bracket and transfer stock worth $30,000, you'd have to pay $7,200 in federal taxes.
+Transferring retirement account assets to a taxable account qualifies as a distribution, so you'll have to pay tax on the value of the securities you distribute in kind.
+For example, if you're in the 24% tax bracket and transfer stock worth $30,000, you'd have to pay $7,200 in federal taxes.
 The cost basis of those shares will then reset to the market price at the time of the transfer.
 The tax consequences of transferring assets to accounts with different tax treatments can be complex, so you may want to consult with a tax advisor beforehand.

 Disadvantages of in-kind transfers